deepaklearner/sample_cypher/New_approach1/README.md

 1.5 I want to create a set of dictionaries and then subtract to find the missing pair of entitlementName and targetSystem from Neo4j.

-2.1 I am fetching data from mysql db using below sql query and also from neo4j using cypher:
+2.1 I am fetching data from mysql db (source) using below sql query and also from neo4j (destination) using cypher.
+I want to find the new entitlements for key entitlementName and targetSystem in mysql db, and also the updated entitlements for existing ones in neo4j using python.

 SELECT
     entitle_name AS entitlementName,